quagly/simh-scripts/vax_netbsd/README.md

 * step.ini makes the menu selections but waits for enter so you can see each step
 * boot.ini takes a parameter of install type.

+to ssh after boot.ini use port forwarding from localhost `ssh -p 2222 test@localhost`

 ## TODO

 * document data directory items here